Slavic Native Faith: Views on Christianity and mono-ideologies

 Christians have also been responsible for opposition to Slavic Native Faith, for instance through the establishment of social media groups against the movement.
 The Russian Orthodox Church has expressed concern for the growth and spread of Rodnovery across Russia on various occasions.
-Some hierarchs of the Church have however called for a dialogue with the movement, recognising the importace of the values about the land and the ancestral tradition that it carries with itself, and even proposing strategies of integration of Rodnovery and the Russian Orthodox Church.
+Some hierarchs of the Church have however called for a dialogue with the movement, recognising the importance of the values about the land and the ancestral tradition that it carries with itself, and even proposing strategies of integration of Rodnovery and the Russian Orthodox Church.
 Some Russian Rodnovers have attempted themselves to improve relations with the Orthodox Church, arguing that Russian Orthodoxy had adopted many elements of historical Slavic belief and rites, though for some by corrupting their original meaning.
 In this way they argue that Russian Orthodoxy is distinct from other forms of Christianity, and seek to portray it as the "younger brother" of Slavic Native Faith.
 The Orthodox Christian Old Believers, a movement that split out from the Russian Orthodox Church during the reform of Patriarch Nikon of Moscow in the seventeenth century, is seen by Rodnovers in a more positive light than the mainstream Russian Orthodox Church, as Old Believers are considered to have elements similar to those of the Slavic Native Faith.

-One of the founders of the Russian Rodnoverie, Aleksey Dobrovolsky (Dobroslav), denounced the "Judeo-Christian obscurantism" that allegedly led the world to an ecological catastrophe.
+One of the founders of the Russian Rodnoverie, Alexey Dobrovolsky (Dobroslav), denounced the "Judeo-Christian obscurantism" that allegedly led the world to an ecological catastrophe.
 He wrote that the Yarilo-Sun would soon burn the most sensitive to increased ultraviolet radiation, to which he attributed primarily the Jews.
-The death of the "Judeo-Christian" world, in his opinion, will mark the beginning of "our new era."
-Only the “new people”, the sun-worshippers, will be able to survive.
+The death of the "Judeo-Christian" world, in his opinion, will mark the beginning of "our new era".
+Only the "new people", the sun-worshippers, will be able to survive.
 Dobroslav's follower A. M. Aratov, director of the Russkaya Pravda publishing house, wrote about the onset of the Russian Era and the imminent end of Christianity and Judaism.

 Vladimir Avdeyev (later the creator of the doctrine of "racology" which espoused the superiority of the "Nordic race" over others; a member of Alexander Belov's "Moscow Slavic Pagan Community") wrote in the book "Overcoming Christianity" (1994) about the inferiority of the era of Pisces, associated with the domination of monotheistic religions, and future blessed cosmic age of Aquarius, designed to return humanity to the original primordial prosperity.
 Avdeyev connected the future with the establishment of a "supranational, continental, planetary worldview", which should be helped by a "national prophet".
 The future, in his opinion, belongs to the Eurasian association of peoples, based on the common "Aryan doctrine".
 Later, Avdeyev abandoned Eurasian ideas and came to racial doctrine.

 The cultural center "Vyatichi" in the "Russian Pagan Manifesto" of 1997 (Nikolai Speransky - Velimir and others) on the threshold of the third millennium announced the end of the "night of Svarog" and "the morning of the new great day of the gods."